marianataglio/amq2_tp/README.md

 ## Usage

-1. Begin by placing your raw data in a suitable directory.
+1. Begin by placing your raw data in `data directory`
 2. To use the train pipeline for preprocessing data and training a model, follow these steps:

-    a) Prepare the raw data file, a directory to store transformed data, and a model file path.

     b) Run the `train_pipeline.py` script with the necessary command-line arguments: